Journalism - Bachelor of Communication Studies

 Option Requirements

-Students are required to complete 21 credits of major options.
-Journalism and Professional Communication minors must complete 18 credits of minor course work.
-Journalism minors must complete 6 credits of option courses.
-Professional Communication minors must complete 12 credits of option courses.
+Students are required to complete between 15 and 21 credits of major options.
+Students in the Professional Communication major complete 15 to 21 credits of major options, depending on their chosen minor, and students in the Journalism major complete 18 credits of major options.
 Students must select from a list of BCSC option courses designed for each major and minor.
 Not all option courses are offered each term or year.
 These courses must be at the baccalaureate level.

 Graduation Requirements